-Background and Aims: Niclosamide (Nic), an old FDA-approved anti-helminthic drug, has
+Background and Aims: Niclosamide is an established anti-helminthic drug, which has recently

-recently been shown to inhibit the growth of various cancer cells.
-However, this drug shows low
+been shown to inhibit the growth of various cancer cells.
+To exploit the potential anti-tumor activity